 This quantitative effect as you will see will be negligible in the case of people with more than 30-36 months years of work experience since the points for work-ex are not directly proportional to the amount of work-ex in that they are capped after a point.
 To know more about IIM selection criteria you can read this post — The IIM Selection Criteria: Will I get a call from the IIMs?

-The other way of looking at this question is qualitatively — in terms of how panelists will view you in the interview.
+The other way of looking at this question is from a qualitative perspective — in terms of how panelists will view you in the interview.
 Panelists more often than not feel that all MBA aspirants hate engineering and run after an MBA to make more money.
-So when they see candidates who have quit what is on paper a promising professional opportunity, they tend to look at the him/her in an unfavourable light and will expect them to justify the same.
+So when they see candidates who have left what is on paper a promising professional opportunity, they tend to look at him/her in an unfavorable light and will expect them to justify the same.